Snakes and Ladders: a Treewidth Story: Resolving an open problem from phylogenetics

 \subsection{The subtree and chain reduction rules are treewidth-preserving in the display graph}

-The research in this article was originally inspired by a question arising in \emph{phylogenetics}, a subfield of bioinformatics.
 An (unrooted, binary) phylogenetic tree on a set of discrete labels $X$ representing a set of species, is an undirected, connected, binary tree whose leaves are bijectively labelled by $X$.
 Due to this bijection we often refer to leaves and labels interchangeably.
 Two phylogenetic trees $T_1, T_2$, both on $X$, are defined to be equal if there is an isomorphism from one to the other that preserves the labels $X$.

 The \emph{display graph} $D=D(T_1, T_2)$ of two unrooted binary phylogenetic trees $T_1, T_2$ on $X$ is obtained by identifying leaves with the same label.
 Display graphs have been quite intensively studied in recent years, see e.g. \cite{bryant2006compatibility,kelk2016monadic,fernandez2018compatibility,janssen2018treewidth,van2022embedding}.
 We note that the assumption $T_1 \neq T_2$ guarantees that $|X| \geq 4$ and that the display graph contains a $K_4$ minor, and thus has treewidth at least 3.
 For convenience we thus henceforth assume that $T_1 \neq T_2$.
 This is a very reasonable assumption because it is easy to check in polynomial time whether two phylogenetic trees are equal (equivalently, that the display graph has treewidth at most 2).
 The fact that the display graph has treewidth at least 3 is useful because it allows us to suppress degree-2 nodes in the display graph without altering the treewidth or worrying about the whole display graph vanishing.
 In particular, we can suppress the degree-2 nodes that are created in the formation of the display graph when vertices with the same leaf label are identified.